swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### Imagery

-In order to fully engage with the development of JavaScript, I have decided to keep the number of imagery to a minimum by simply including a logo to complement the subject of the game.
+In order to fully engage with the development of JavaScript, I have decided to keep the number of imagery to a minimum by simply including a logo to complement the subject of the game and also incorporate a series of images within the BSL Fingerspelling Game.

 # Features